mtalebian/basic-data-validator/README.md

 Basic-Validator contains some general Api to create your own **validation schema**.
 If you want more, you can easily define your ```custom``` rule.

+For Persian users it fully supports Shamsi (Jalaali) date.

 Also you can customize all messages or overwrite your message in every rule.